 Spark has a built-in scalable machine learning library called MLlib which contains high-quality algorithms that leverages iterations and yields better results than one pass approximations sometimes used on MapReduce.

 Got a question for us?
-Please mention it in the comments section and we will get back to you.
+Please mention it in the comments section and we will get back to you at the earliest.